Geeksltd/MSharp.Docs/Tutorials/2/README.md

 }
 ```
 This class inherits from *CountriesPage* class, we have set its layout to be modal and by using **Add\<Modules.CountryForm\>** we instruct the M# framework that this page is responsible for showing country form module.
-Now it's time to create *CountryForm* class, Add this class under the *Countery* folder in *Modules* folder like bellow:
+Now it's time to create *CountryForm* class, Add this class under the *Countery* folder in *Modules* folder like below:

 ```C#
 using MSharp;